WE HAVE ONLY BEEN ALLOWED TO SEE THE TIP OF THE ICEBERG

 The first circle would be the fireball explosion from a bullet tank filled with 2,500 barrels of propane.
 The second circle is the percussive air blast zone where concrete buildings collapse and death is “universal.”
 The third circle is the zone where death would be “widespread” and most structures would collapse.

 Citizens of Rodeo and Crockett deserve to be safe from danger.
-The EIR was sent back for further review as there were unresolved issues of air quality and basic public safety and the lack of disclosure about this being a Tar Sands project.
+The EIR was sent back a few years ago for further review as there were unresolved issues of air quality and basic public safety and the lack of disclosure about this being a Tar Sands project.

 We demanded that the changed EIR NOT approved until safety considerations and air quality issues have been truthfully addressed and corrected.
 They were not, but the Board of Supes approved it anyway.

-Both Phillips 66 and the County have been sued by Communities for a Better Environment, Rodeo Citizens Association and SAFER, a worker safety group.
-The case will be heard in 2016.
+Both Phillips 66 and the County were sued by Communities for a Better Environment, Rodeo Citizens Association and SAFER, a worker safety group.
+The case was heard in 2016.